ReadingAndThinking.com

 : The White House has a silly tradition of pardoning turkeys on Thanksgiving Day.
 Before the pardoning ceremony, the turkeys were placed in the hotel.

-Children in the White House do not party and drink with singers and movie stars every day, let alone the children of several heads of state sneak into street KTVs and sing with ordinary people.
+Children in the White House do not party and drink with singers and movie stars every day, let alone the children of several heads of state sneaking into street KTVs and singing with ordinary people.

 Please, not American spring break fling.
 The first two chapters are ambiguous (with an anticipation filter) and cute.
 I really can’t watch the latter part.
 I don’t want to watch two mentally handicapped high-ranking sons send emails every day with wordplay and no real troubles.